liangzw599/Co-developed-by-LiteMedSAM/README.md

 # Obtained training test results

-- [the best model](https://pan.baidu.com/s/118DLCjvOycXFNuaEKrqr_g?pwd=1111) can be downloaded and place in  it at e.g., `MedSAM/workdir`
+- [The best model](https://pan.baidu.com/s/118DLCjvOycXFNuaEKrqr_g?pwd=1111) can be downloaded and place in  it at e.g., `MedSAM/workdir`